rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/pod-security-standards.md

 1. Map your active PSPs to Pod Security Standards:
     1. See which PSPs are still active in your cluster:
        :::caution
-       This strategy may miss workloads that are not currently running, such as CronJobs, workloads that scale to zero, or workloads that have not rolled out yet.
+       This strategy may miss workloads that aren't currently running, such as CronJobs, workloads that scale to zero, or workloads that haven't rolled out yet.
        :::

        ```shell